Business Rates

 Weekend and holiday fixed cost adders are set at the off-peak price during all hours of the day.

-These adders shall be developed annually based on budgeted costs and submitted to the Nova Scotia Utility and Review Board for approval.
+These adders shall be developed annually based on budgeted costs and submitted to the Nova Scotia Energy Board for approval.

 Disclaimer